 \section{Introduction}

 Data-driven methods for the analysis and control of dynamical systems have attracted considerable attention in recent years.
-A prominent role is played by operator-theoretic approaches based on the Koopman operator, and in particular by the extended dynamic mode decomposition (EDMD) and its variants; see, for instance, \cite{Williams2015,ModerKoopmanTheory2022} and the references therein.
+A prominent role is played by operator-theoretic approaches based on the Koopman operator, and in particular by the extended dynamic mode decomposition (EDMD) and its variants; see, for instance, \cite{williamsKernelbasedMethodDatadriven2015,bruntonModernKoopmanTheory2022} and the references therein.
+Recent rigorous convergence results for EDMD in analytic settings include \cite{akindjiConvergencePropertiesDynamic2026}, where spectral convergence is established for analytic full branch interval maps under a suitable relation between the number of observables and the number of collocation points.
 These methods approximate the Koopman operator from finite discrete trajectory data, and have been successfully applied to a wide range of problems in fluid mechanics, molecular dynamics, control, and beyond.

 From the viewpoint of differential equations, however, it is often more natural and more informative to reconstruct the underlying map or vector field itself from the observed trajectories.
 Given finitely many samples of an analytic map or of the flow map of an ordinary differential equation (ODE), one would like to recover the map or the vector field with quantitative error bounds, and to understand how the accuracy depends on the system and on properties of the sampling set.
 The main purpose of this paper is to develop a functional-analytic framework that allows us to address these questions in a unified way for analytic dynamical systems.